minimallinux/shopstar-child/README.md

 Child Theme with restyled footer and extra nav in footer for Shopstar Woocommerce Shop Theme has good Mobile Accessibility.

-Removed footer widgets which dont display well on mobile from original theme.
+Removed footer widgets which dont display well on mobile from original theme along with page titles (using Shopstar library/template-parts)

 Added custom templates for dual cart/checkout and various improvements including custom header with AWS Woocommerce search bar throughout site at very top of pages with custom css for all pages.